Counterfactual Explanation via Search in Gaussian Mixture Distributed Latent Space: Introduction

 \section{Introduction}

-Machine learning models have recently become ubiquitous in our society, and the demand for explainability is rising, especially in high-stake applications like healthcare, finance, and employment.
-Explainability of the model's behavior is the prerequisite for establishing trust in machine learning-based decision systems.
-Researchers have developed various techniques to explain the relationships between the input and output of a model.
-While models with relatively simple design (e.g., logistic regression, decision trees, rule fit algorithm) can be interpreted straightforwardly, more complex models are analyzed based on simpler surrogate models.
-Another important line of research aims to answer the following question in a binary classification setting -- "How can the input be changed to achieve a prediction representing the favored class instead of the unfavored one?".
-The exploration of outcomes in alternative similar yet non-occurring worlds is called counterfactual analysis \cite{menzies2020}.
-With a pre-trained and fixed model, the only way for the model to produce a different output is by altering the input.
-To this end, counterfactual explanations (CEs) provide prescriptive suggestions on the features of the query sample (i.e., input) that have to change (and also by how much they need to change) to achieve the desired outcome.
-We require this change to be minimal (i.e., associated with low costs) and feasible (i.e., realistic).
-With a clear semantic implication and a common logical grounding, CEs are generally easy to understand by end-users~\cite{fernandez2020}.
-In fact, in literature, the most direct possible usage of CEs is the guidance to the end-users.
+In contemporary society, the widespread adoption of machine learning models is evident, with a growing emphasis on the need for transparency, particularly in critical domains such as healthcare, finance, and employment.
+The ability to comprehend the behavior of these models is essential for instilling trust in decision-making systems rooted in machine learning.
+Various methodologies have been devised by researchers to elucidate the connections between a model's input and output.
+While simpler models like logistic regression, decision trees, and rule fit algorithms allow for direct interpretation, more intricate models necessitate analysis through the lens of simpler surrogate models.
+An additional avenue of investigation focuses on addressing a fundamental query within a binary classification context: ``How can one modify the input to generate a prediction favoring the preferred class over the unfavored one?"
+This exploration, known as counterfactual analysis, involves examining outcomes in alternative yet similar non-occurring scenarios \cite{menzies2020}.
+When working with a pre-trained and fixed model, the sole method for altering the model's output is by modifying the input.
+Counterfactual explanations (CEs) serve as prescriptive recommendations regarding the features of the queried sample (i.e., input) that need adjustment (along with the magnitude of the required changes) to attain the desired result.
+It is essential for these changes to be minimal (associated with low costs) and feasible (realistic).
+With clear semantic implications and a common logical foundation, CEs are generally comprehensible for end-users~\cite{fernandez2020}.
+In fact, in the literature, the most direct application of CEs often involves providing guidance to end-users.

 However, CEs have their downsides.
 High-dimensional input spaces lead to high-dimensional CEs with limited utility for the potential users of the explanation (less intuitive and less feasible).
 In addition, searching through the high-dimensional space for CEs is computationally expensive.
 Other than the problem caused by the dimensionality, without proper constraints, it is possible to generate out-of-sample CEs close to the original data distribution.
 Out-of-sample CEs can result in explanations/suggestions that are not feasible (i.e., unlikely to be achieved since they do not correspond to the training data distribution).
 Adversarial samples \cite{goodfellow2015} which resemble the original sample but have changed imperceptibly to fool the classifier, might be a good example to illustrate this situation even though they are designed for a different purpose (deceive human perception and pre-trained classifiers).
 We show in Section \ref{sec:eva} that a search in the original space for CEs might cause this situation.
 An feasible CE should stay close to the data manifold and suggest meaningful (i.e., realistic and easily achievable) changes to a query sample.
 Various requirements are proposed in the literature for generating useful CEs: feasible, sparse, valid, proximate, and computationally efficient to generate~\cite{verma2020}.
 It is also clear that there might be a trade-off between these requirements.